thisIsTheFoxe/DMML/README.md

-# DMML
+# Data Mining & Machine Learning
+## Implementation of a Multi-Layer-Perceptron (MLP)

-A Data Mining / Machine Learning Project for the DHBW
+A Project for DHBW Stuttgart